leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 In this case, the domain is `graphql-api-for-prod.lndo.site phpunit` and the PHP version is 7.1, and there's no need to enable XDebug or provide a mapping to the source code, because the objective is to actually test the code in the generated .zip plugins.

-To install the plugin, I wait for it to be built by GitHub Actions via workflow [`generate_plugins.yml`](https://github.com/leoloso/PoP/blob/083133316dda047bbca58bbfacf766e8c030b522/.github/workflows/generate_plugins.yml), download their artifacts, and install them on the site.

-(I also have a more automated way, but I can tell you about it only in a few months 😉)
+To install the plugin, I open a PR in GitHub and wait for it to build the artifact, download it and install it on the site.
+(I also have a more automated way, but only in a few months I can tell you about it 😉)

 To run the integration tests against this webserver, I must only provide the new domain via an env var: